Kure Software Koubou: History

 One year after being founded, KSK released their first game Argo for the NEC PC-88.
 It was a first-person view role-playing video game.
 Two years later in 1988, KSK released two games, Silver Ghost and First Queen, for the PC-88.
 These games established the new style of RPG that KSK would then use as the basis of most of their further productions, this was the concept of the 'Gochyakyara' system (Multiple Character System).
 This was basically an action role-playing game system, but it let the player have a huge amount of party members and allowed for enormous battles as well as strategy video game elements, such as army formations and real-time tactics.
-This system was very simple yet highly dynamic, and gained such popularity that by 1995, KSK released a further seven titles using this system (Duel98, First Queen 2, Kawanakajima Izuroku, Early Kingdom, First Queen 3, First Queen 4, and Dark Seraphim).
+This system was very simple yet highly dynamic, and gained such popularity that by 1995, KSK released a further seven titles using this system (Duel98, First Queen 2, Kawanakajima Izuroku, Early Kingdom, First Queen 3, First Queen 4 and Dark Seraphim).

 In 1996 KSK then released a game called Duel Succession.
 This incorporated many elements from the 'Gochyakyara' system, but removed the RPG and action elements making it strictly a war strategy game.
 In the same year, a PlayStation version of First Queen 4 was released featuring enhanced graphics and sound.

 After this KSK then released a new First Queen game in 1999 called First Queen: The New World.
 This brought the 'Gochyakyara' system into 3D but was not very popular and fans preferred the old style.
 This resulted in KSK's next game being a remake of First Queen, which was released in 2001.
 This featured the original game completely redone with new 2D graphics and sound.
-A year after this in 2002, KSK released a Windows version of First Queen 2, this however was just the original First Queen 2 updated to work in Windows, and did not feature remade graphics and sound.
+A year after this in 2002, KSK released a Windows version of First Queen 2, but was just the original First Queen 2 updated to work in Windows, and did not feature remade graphics and sound.
 Two years later in 2004, a compilation pack of First Queen 3 and 4 was released.
 This pack included First Queen 3 updated to work in Windows, as well as First Queen 4 updated to work in Windows and featuring the updated graphics from the PlayStation version of First Queen 4 released in 1996.

 Also released in 2004 was a game very different from anything KSK had done before.
 It was a game called Tennis, which was just a tennis game.
 However, it was not released as a boxed game available in stores, instead it was only available to buy over the internet as a download for a small price.
 KSK followed this up with a Golf game released in 2005, which is also only available over the internet.